hitsave-io/xyz/client/docs/guides/customise.md

 - controlling how arguments are hashed on a `@memo`
 - extending pickling.

-To work, hitsave needs to have an implementation three transformations with your
+To work, HitSave needs to have an implementation three transformations with your
 data:

 - stable hashing